 Today, data has become the driving force of Skyscanner, propelling us to continuously innovate and opening up new opportunities – not only for ourselves but also fellow industry players.

-Start-up businesses, whether a travel publisher, a retail site, a travel planner, are enhancing their value to consumers by easily integrating travel search functionality using Skyscanner’s Travel API or White Label solutions.
+Start-up businesses, whether a travel publisher, a retail site, a travel planner, are enhancing their value to consumers by easily integrating travel search functionality using Skyscanner’s Travel API solutions.
 These complete solutions help budding businesses scale the traditional barriers to entry by not having to develop functionality from scratch, thus allowing them to focus on their own core strengths.

 Industry partners such as airlines, airports, and tourism agencies can benefit from Skyscanner’s Travel Insight – comprehensive data that provides real time view of forward-demand travel trends.
 This data is collected from the millions of searches done globally on Skyscanner each month, from the over 50 million unique visitors looking at hundreds of national and low cost airlines as well as online travel agents that are searched on Skyscanner.